ldsec/medco/scripts/network-profile-tool/README.md

 - `--network_name` (mandatory): network name, e.g. `test-network-deployment`
 - `--node_index` (mandatory): node index, e.g. `0`
 - `--https_address` (mandatory): node HTTPS address, either DNS name or IP address, e.g. `test.medco.com` or `192.168.43.22`
-- `--unlynx_address` (optional): unlynx address (DNS:port or IP:port), if different from node HTTPS address or if a different port is desired, e.g. `128.67.78.1:2034`"
+- `--unlynx_address` (optional): unlynx address, either DNS name or IP address, if different from node HTTPS address, e.g. `test-unlynx.medco.com` or `192.168.65.55`
 - `--public_key` (optional): unlynx node public key, if it is not to be generated
 - `--secret_key` (optional): unlynx node private key, if it is not to be generated
 - `--certificate` (optional): filepath to certificate (*.crt), if it is not to be generated